 - Play and pause animated GIF and MNG images

 If you have a freely scalable icon in the SVG format, you can export it to several images of different sizes to create a set of pixmaps.
 You can then use QIcon::addPixmap() to add the pixmaps to icons in different modes and states.

 Qt Creator creates the following files and directories:

 The location of the above files and directories depends on the platform:

 - On Linux and other Unix platforms, the files are located in

 - On macOS, the files are located in

 ~/Library/Application Support/QtProject/Qt Creator.

-- On Windows XP, the files are located in
+- On Windows, the files are located in

 © 2022 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.